About Bosco Cole

 Bosco eventually crossed paths with Lon Day, Jr., co-founder of Days Inn, who became his friend and mentor.
 Day taught Bosco in parables about the tenacity and perseverance life requires.
 From Day, he learned that true philanthropy involves both money and time and that the contribution of time often makes the longest-lasting impact.

 For over ten years, Bosco organized, planned, produced and co-chaired the highly successful and well- attended nonpartisan, international event in Atlanta: the Congressman John Lewis Multicultural Festival, celebrating what Lewis coined as building “an all-encompassing community that values the dignity of every individual – what I like to call the Beloved Community.”
 Bringing together local residents, global representatives and governmental consulates alike, the festival highlights included:

 - Children’s activities, including a “passport program” for cultural engagement

-- International dance, music, art and theater
+- International dance, music, art and theater performances, such as:

 - Cricket demonstration and competition

 - Bollywood dance